-The liver produces about 500 to 600 mL of bile each day.
-Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate GI function and drugs or their metabolites.
-Bilirubin is a degradation product of heme compounds from worn-out RBCs and is the pigment that gives bile its yellow-green color.
+The liver Liver Structure and Function The liver is a metabolically complex organ.
+Hepatocytes (liver parenchymal cells) perform the liver’s metabolic functions: Formation and excretion of bile as a component of bilirubin metabolism... read more produces about 500 to 600 mL of bile each day.
+Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate gastrointestinal function and drugs or their metabolites.
+Bilirubin Overview of bilirubin metabolism The liver is a metabolically complex organ.
+Hepatocytes (liver parenchymal cells) perform the liver’s metabolic functions: Formation and excretion of bile as a component of bilirubin metabolism... read more is a degradation product of heme compounds from worn-out red blood cells (RBCs) and is the pigment that gives bile its yellow-green color.

 Bile salts (bile acids) are the major organic component in bile.
 The liver uses active transport to secrete bile salts into the canaliculus, the cleft between adjacent hepatocytes.
 Canalicular transport is the rate-limiting step in bile formation.
 Once secreted, bile salts draw other bile components (particularly sodium and water) into the canaliculus by osmosis.
 Bile salts are also biologic detergents that enable the body to excrete cholesterol and potentially toxic compounds (eg, bilirubin, drug metabolites).
 The function of bile salts in the duodenum is to solubilize ingested fat and fat-soluble vitamins, facilitating their digestion and absorption.
 From the liver, bile flows from the intrahepatic collecting system into the right or left hepatic duct, then into the common hepatic duct.